JasonSurendran/HealthInfo/README.md

 2. Single-Word Focus:
 	a.
 Updated extract_common_words to handle individual words only.
 	b.
 It uses Counter objects to find word frequencies and their intersection between documents.
-3. Updated File Saving: The save_common_words_to_file function writes each word and its frequency into a text file.
+3. Updated File Saving:
+	a.
+The save_common_words_to_file function writes each word and its frequency into a text file called common_words_filtered.
+	b.
+The document similarity is written to the document_similarity.txt file.

 main.py
 Used as the main function which the user executes.
 It imports in the other three python scripts (display_dashboard, select_articles, find_common_phrases) and runs them in order.
 It also allows a user to pass custom folder paths for the program to use if they don't want to use the default options